50 ways to make money

 18. Complete a small task

-You can use popular online marketplace such as Fivrr or Fivesquids to offer a service that you can provide online.
+You can use popular online marketplace such as Fiverr or Fivesquids to offer a service that you can provide online.
 There are plenty of freelance artists, designers, writers and musicians who make a decent income Fiverr, which is based in America and gets its name because services start at $5 per job performed.
 Fivesquids is a similar UK site.

 19. Review music